Direct Asset Investment

 Ridgebury MR 2021

 We purchased a fleet of six MR tankers in August 2021 at prices reflecting the difficult market at the time.
 With conservative leverage and a 100% spot market orientation, the investment has enjoyed high cash-on-cash returns during 2022, while third-party valuations have increased significantly.
-Four of the six vessels were sold in late 2022 and early 2023, delivering a significant positive return to investors, who maintain further upside in the remaining assets.
+The vessels were sold in the strong 2022/2023 market, generating positive equity returns well higher than the underwriting case.

 Third-Party Asset Management